Microsoft took a critical caning over Windows 8. Sales weren’t so hot either.

 Fixing that needs more than just restoring the start button – as if that was what bothered people.

 Many of the changes in Windows 8.1 amount to recognition that Microsoft didn’t cater to its core market – people running conventional desktop and laptop screens without touch screens, The OS can now boot straight to the desktop.

 Windows search updated

-Search, which was my pet hate in Windows 8 has been upgraded.
-There’s a nasty, pointless addition that gives you images and publicity if you search for a celebrity name.
+Microsoft upgraded Search, which was my pet hate in Windows 8.
+There’s a pointless addition that gives you images and publicity if you search for a celebrity name.
 I’m sure that will improve everyone’s productivity.

 Snap views have been tidied and you can now run four apps on one screen simultaneously.
 Many apps are updated.
 And the Windows Store had a make-over.

 Microsoft moved too quickly, too boldly towards a touch world.
 In the past it could frog march users into upgrading hardware, that’s no longer the case.

 With 8.1 Microsoft has taken some of the rough edges off the transition between the two worlds in Windows 8, the cognitive dissonance is still there.